 Variable costs vary directly with the level of production.
 These costs tend to be constant per unit produced.
 They are called variables because their total varies with the number of units produced.
 Total costs consist have the sum of the fixed and variable costs for any given level of production.
 The average cost is the cost per unit at the level of production; it is equal to total costs divided by production.

 To price intelligently, management needs to know how its costs vary with different levels of production.

 Do you want to know what the Japanese do?

-The Japanede Method – TARGET COSTING – Costs change as a result of a concentrated effort by designers, engineers and purchasing agents to reduce them.
+The Japanese Method – TARGET COSTING – Costs change as a result of a concentrated effort by designers, engineers, and purchasing agents to reduce them.
 The Japanese use a method called target costing.
 They use market research to establish a new product’s desired functions.
 Then they determine the price at which the product will sell, given its appeal and competitor’s prices.
 They deduct the desired profit margin from this price, and this leaves the target cost they must achieve.

-4. Analyzing competitor’s costs, prices and offers –
+4. Analyzing competitor’s costs, prices, and offers

 Also, ask customers how they perceive the price and quality of each competitor’s product or service.
 If your product or service is similar to a major competitor’s product or service, then you will have to price close to the competitor or lose sales.
 If your product or service is inferior, you will not be able to charge as much as the competitor.
 Be aware that competitors might even change their prices in response to your price.

-5. Selecting a pricing method –
+5. Selecting a pricing method

-Do you Know any pricing methods?
+Do you know any pricing methods?
 As consumers have you been able to distinguish between pricing strategies?
 Let us have a look at various pricing methods.

 WHAT ARE VARIOUS PRICING METHODS?